adobe/aepsdk-react-native/docs/migration.md

 | @adobe/react-native-acpcampaign | NA |
 | @adobe/react-native-aepassurance:2.x (compatible with ACP libraries) | @adobe/react-native-aepassurance:4.x (compatible with AEP libraries)|

+> Note: Analytics library is not supported in AEP React Native.
+For implementing the Analytics workflow, you need to use Edge or Edge Bridge Extensions.
+Please refer to [migrate to Edge Network](https://developer.adobe.com/client-sdks/documentation/adobe-analytics/migrate-to-edge-network/) for more info.

 ## Update SDK initialization
 Remove the deprecated registration code and the extensions that are not supported in AEP React Native libraries.